 5. Stay active.

 Another great way to cope with alcohol withdrawal is to stay active.
-Your first instinct may be to snuggle up in bed and wait for the symptoms to pass, but exercise can help improve your mood and help you sleep better as you go through alcohol detox.
+Your first instinct may be to snuggle up in bed and wait for the mild symptoms to pass, but exercise can help improve your mood and help you sleep better as you go through alcohol detox.